==> Sickness and body systems need to be seen together: Understanding sickness is a prerequisite for treatment!

 - also regulates blood pH to help the health of all body cells via the cardiovascular system

 - comprises heart, blood vessels, etc

 - primary function is to ensure a steady bloodstream throughout the entire body to nurture all cells with oxygen from the respiratory system and with nutrients from the digestive system

 - comprises kidneys, ureters, urinary bladder, urethra, etc

-- comprises brain, spinal cord and all the nerves that communicate between tissues and the brain and spinal cord
+- comprises brain, spinal cord and all the nerves that communicate between tissues and brain and spinal cord

 - comprises pituitary gland, thyroid glands, adrenal glands, and all organs and tissues that secrete hormones (pancreas, kidneys, liver, stomach, small intestine, heart, skin, thymus, fat tissue, ovaries, testes, and placenta)